rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Though his height mount up to the heavens, and his head reach to the clouds, ^2006

-he will perish forever like his own dung; those who have seen him will say, Where is he? ^2007
+he will perish forever like his own dung; those who have seen him will say, 'Where is he?' ^2007

 He will fly away like a dream and not be found; he will be chased away like a vision of the night. ^2008